NateWr/food-and-drink-menu/readme.txt

 == Changelog ==

+= 1.4 (2014-07-18) =
+* Add support for menu and menu item archives, including taxonomies
+* Add columns and filters to the admin list of menus and menu items
+* Updated .pot file for translation

 = 1.3.2 (2014-07-03) =
 * Improve CSS formatting and reduce potential for conflicts
 * Fix: setting to load no CSS styles works again